gravity-ai/gai-doc/doc-site/gravity-ai/docs/bountyFulfillmentProcess.md

 They are under no obligation to accept any particular model, for a variety of reasons and they may or may not inform you of said reasons.

-As such, it might be necessary that the models you submit are qualified and competitive.
+As such, it may be necessary that the models you submit are qualified and competitive.
 They must be well documented, performant, accurate, and fulfill whatever needs the Bounty Requestor might have specified.
-Even in this case, their requirements might change, so it might be worth keeping up-to-date with the bounty request.
+Even in this case, their requirements may change, so it may be worth keeping up-to-date with the bounty request.

-Currently, the bounty fulfillment process might flow as follows…
+Currently, the bounty fulfillment process may flow as follows…

 ![Bounty Fulfillment Process](./img/Bounty_Fulfillment_Process.png)